These Temecula Wineries Have the Best Views in the Valley

 The view from Halter Ranch

-Halter Ranch has one of the tiniest tasting rooms in the valley, but they are very popular for both the wine and the vineyard views.
-It’s a relaxed scene, with table-side service, where they pour wine from Temecula as well as their famous Paso Robles location.
+Halter Ranch Temecula has one of the tiniest tasting rooms in the valley, but they are very popular for both the wine and the vineyard views.
+It’s a relaxed scene, with a few lounge chairs and bistro tables lining a walkway that overlooks the vineyard.
+Inside the tasting room, they pour wine from Temecula as well as their famous Paso Robles location.
 (Red wine fans should try their “Ancestor” blend.
-It’s the Halter Ranch signature wine.)
+It’s the Halter Ranch signature blend.)
 Visit early on the weekends to secure your spot at the edge of the vineyard.
 It’s the best place to take it all in.

 Walk-in for tastings.